Podcast: Play in new window | Download (Duration: 20:16 — 14.3MB) | Embed

 Folate is a B-vitamin and is important because it is at the heart of metabolism and the production of all your cells.
-Without it, nothing really works well so our list of symptoms and health problems would look pretty crazy.
+Without it, nothing really works well so our list of symptoms and health problems would be extensive.

 How common is it?

 Approximately 5-14% of the US population has two copies of the MTHFR mutation.
 It is the most common in those of Mediterranean descent and lowest in those of African ancestry.
 In America, about 25% of people who are Hispanic, and 10-15% of people who are Caucasian have two copies of C677T.

 Should you worry about Homocysteine and MTHFR?

 Although controversial in its connection with cardiovascular disease, elevated homocysteine levels may damage blood vessel walls leading to plaque (atherosclerosis) development and thus the potential for a heart attack, stroke or blood clot.

 Homocysteine requires healthy levels of folate, vitamin B12, and vitamin B6 to be metabolized properly.
 Recent data, however, shows that supplementation with these vitamins to lower homocysteine levels does not produce any benefit regarding cardiovascular risk reduction.
 This is most likely due to the complexity of cardiovascular disease which doesn’t have a single cause such as elevated homocysteine.